matiaschapresto/Algoritmos-I/README.md

 * Basic pointers and dynamic memory usage.
 * Loops - Construction, termination and correctness.
 * Floyd-Hoare logic for programs correctness

+For more information follow this link(spanish only) http://www.dc.uba.ar/materias/aed1/2014/1c/programa